 With the retirement of the baby boomers and lengthening life expectancies, programs critical to older Americans will come under significant strain in coming decades.

-While the federal government provides major tax advantages to encourage employment-based retirement benefits programs and individual retirement savings, Social Security is the primary source of retirement support provided by the federal government.
-It is the largest single program in the budget.
-It is a vital lifeline to millions of Americans, but without action, it will lack sufficient resources to pay for all of its current benefits promises.
+While the federal government provides major tax advantages to encourage employment-based retirement benefits and individual retirement savings, Social Security is the primary source of retirement support provided by the federal government and the largest program in the budget.
+It is a vital lifeline to millions of Americans, but without action, it will lack sufficient resources to pay for all of the benefits promised under current law.
 Almost every American worker pays a dedicated payroll tax, which entitles them to benefits when they retire or become disabled.
 But as the population ages, fewer workers will be paying taxes to support each Social Security beneficiary, thereby endangering the program’s finances.

 Many policy solutions exist for improving the financial outlook of Social Security’s retirement program, including increasing payroll taxes, raising the full retirement age, reducing initial benefits, and adjusting benefits after retirement.
 Proposals to put Social Security’s finances on a long-term sustainable footing include: